senzing-garage/community-roadmap/README.md

 [GitHub Reaction types](https://developer.github.com/v3/reactions/#reaction-types).
 Meaning of reactions used to determine priority:

-1. :thumbsup: - Essentially "+1".
+1. :thumbsup: - Thumbs up.
+Essentially "+1".
 Yes, I want this feature.
-1. :thumbsdown: - You guessed it, "-1".
+1. :thumbsdown: - Thumbs down.
+You guessed it, "-1".
 Nope, not for me.

 To vote for a feature, add a reaction: